MrYsLab/python_banyan/docs/one_gpio_demos.md

 ## Tkinter Demo Station

-The Tkinter Demo Station is a GUI application that will allow you to interact with the target hardware remotely.
+The Tkinter Demo Station is a GUI application that will allow you to remotely interact with the target hardware.
  A common python script, [banyan_tkinter_demo.py,](https://github.com/MrYsLab/python_banyan/blob/master/projects/OneGPIO/shared/blinker.py) is used for all three targets and is a OneGPIO Application Component.
 The target type is supplied as a command-line parameter when invoking banyan_tkinter_demo.
 This is provided in each of the launcher specification files.